kalmontee/chicons/README.md

 ## Requirements

 ### Must meet all CRUD methods
-Fair Space covers Create Method by allowing the user to post apartments to our database through a form.
+Fair Space covers CRUD Method by allowing the user to post apartments to our database through a form.
 The user is also able to add listings to favorites page(this covers the Update method).
 You can also search our database for listing, which accomplishes the GET method.
 The user can also remove apartments that they've favored by deleting the apartment and this covers the Delete method.

 ### Polished UI
 We used CSS, SASS, Bootstrap and GSAP to accomplished a very polished UI